Yen set for biggest weekly rise since November

 The dollar index clawed back part of Thursday's 0.36% slide, rising less than 0.1% to 92.426.
 On Wednesday, it had pushed to a three-month high of 92.844.

-Broader sentiment remained weak thanks to a spike in coronavirus cases globally with stay-at-home orders in Sydney, Australia’s most populous city, tightened further.
-Britain also saw cases increasing.
+Broader sentiment remained weak thanks to a spike in coronavirus cases globally with stay-at-home orders in Sydney, Australia's most populous city, tightened further. read more Britain also saw cases increasing.

 The Aussie gained 0.1% to $0.7439 after earlier touching a fresh low for the year at $0.7410.
 On Thursday, it posted a 0.7% decline.